 Q) How will I know how much progress my child is making and what they need to do to improve even further?

 At The Hamble School we believe that maintaining a continuous dialogue with parents and students is integral to developing successful relationships and ensuring the successful progress of all.

 A substantial aspect of this dialogue is the regular reporting to parents of the academic progress of their child.
-Parents receive reports four times throughout the year with one report being a full written report.
-If at any point parents wish to speak directly to a teacher or discuss overall performance they are encourages contacting their child’s Head of Year.
+Parents receive reports four times throughout the year which will have their target grade, current attainment and a target to make further progress for each subject.
+If at any point parents wish to speak directly to a teacher or discuss overall performance they are encouraged to contact their child’s Head of Year.

 Target setting and monitoring through a variety of carefully planned assessment opportunities enable staff to closely monitor students’ progress as they move through the school.
 In addition to this the parents are invited to the annual Parents’ Evening so that they have the opportunity to discuss their child’s progress in detail and agree together on next steps to ensure that excellent progress continues to be made.

 Changes to Education – A Parent’s Guide Factsheet: GCSE Reform